 Ncmeter is a simple bash shell script which uses netcat-traditional to measure data throughput of a network.
 This scripts is a part of the netcat-traditional package in Debian based distros, located at the /usr/share/doc/netcat-traditional/examples/contrib folder.
 Copy that script to /usr/local/bin , make it executable with chmod +x and then run the script.

 cp /usr/share/doc/netcat-traditional/examples/contrib/ncmeter ~/ chmod +x ~/ncmeter ./ncmeter --help # show available options

 which binds all available network interfaces with port 23457.

 Open up a new terminal or new tab then run the following command.

 Replace the IP 192.168.72.1 with your ncmeter servers IP.

-This test basically means how fast the CPU can calculate cryptographic hashes like md5, sha1, aes, rsa etc. etc. This test is also important for networking devices like routers, bridges, hubs etc.
+This test basically means how fast the CPU can calculate cryptographic hashes like md5, sha1, aes, rsa etc. etc. OpenSSL benchmark is also important for networking devices like routers, bridges, hubs etc.

 OpenSSL benchmarking could be done easily with the commands bellow.